 - Clear liquid hand soap or clear glue

-- Super Glue
+- Super glue

 Related: Frozen-Inspired Snowstorm Sensory Bottle

-How to Make a Sensory Bottle with Slow-Moving and FAlling Hearts
+How to Make a Sensory Bottle with Slow-Moving and FAlling Hearts for Valentine’s Day, Mother’s Day, or any Day!

-1. Clean a bottle or jar.
+1. Clean a clear plastic bottle or glass jar:

 - More water will make the hearts inside the discovery jar move faster, while less will help them move slower.